Jetting off somewhere special? If you’re wondering what to do with your cat when you go on holiday, you have a number of options to consider.

 If your cat is sensitive to change try to spread the house cleaning, packing and general holiday prep over a few days prior to leaving, rather than doing everything all at once as it may stress your cat out.

 In case your cat experiences boredom when they’re alone, leave their favourite toys available to them and also ask your pet sitter to have regular play sessions.
 Don’t forget to place any string-like toys such as feather teasers or fishing rods out of reach to avoid any risk of your cat getting tangled or stuck.

 Booking a cattery can ensure peace of mind when you’re on holiday.
 Before you make a decision, you’ll need to visit and inspect the cattery and ensure that your cat’s vaccinations are up to date.
 You’ll also need to think ahead – book a cattery far in advance of your trip to ensure they aren’t already fully booked.

 When you visit the cattery, you’ll need to check:

 You can find more details of your nearest catteries on the Find Pet Boarding website.

-Most cats would prefer not to travel at all - so bear this in mind.
-They often find journeys stressful, even if they don't neccesarily show it.
+Most cats would prefer not to travel at all, so bear this in mind.
+They often find journeys stressful, even if they don't necessarily show it.